cbaycity/small-media/README.md

 ## Bugs:
 1. When you go to Projects after being on Local the front end errors.
  -> The error says something about more hooks reloading the second time.
 Must be an error in how state is managed.

+2. Cannot login with email, just username.
+3. New Post requires a project right now.
+4. Where did the project button go.

 # Mac Environment Setup: